First Boston: 1970s

 As of 1970, First Boston was considered to be part of the bulge bracket along with Morgan Stanley, Dillon Read and Kuhn Loeb.

 By 1970, the Firm was raising more than $10 billion in new capital annually for underwriting clients.
 In 1971, The First Boston Corporation listed on the New York Stock Exchange developed its equity, sales, research, and trading operations.
-In 1978, First Boston began its highly successful London operations in partnership with Credit Suisse (see “Relationship with Credit Suisse” below) and became a leading Eurobond trader and underwriter.
+In 1978, First Boston began its highly successful London operations in partnership with Credit Suisse (see "Relationship with Credit Suisse" below) and became a leading Eurobond trader and underwriter.

-1980s - Relationship with Credit Suisse
+1980s and Relationship with Credit Suisse

 Credit Suisse's relationship with First Boston began in 1978, when White Weld & Co. was bought by Merrill Lynch.
 As a result, White Weld dropped out of its London-based investment banking partnership with Credit Suisse.
 First Boston stepped in, creating Financière Crédit Suisse-First Boston, a 50-50 joint venture widely known as Credit Suisse First Boston.
 First Boston was not Credit Suisse's first choice for the partnership.
 When White Weld stepped out, Credit Suisse had unsuccessfully approached Dillon Read, which a couple decades later was acquired by Swiss Bank Corporation, to form the core of that firm's U.S. investment banking business.
 Swiss Bank Corporation itself subsequently merged with Credit Suisse archrival Union Bank of Switzerland to form UBS AG.

-First Boston sat at the top of merger and acquisition league tables in the 1980s, thanks to the team led by Bruce Wasserstein and Joe Perella, which orchestrated such transactions as the leveraged buyout of Federated Stores, which earned First Boston $200 million in fees, and Texaco’s hostile takeover of Getty Oil.
-A 1985 Fortune Magazine article called First Boston “the archetypal deal factory”, a year in which it did $60 billion in M&A deals placing it second after Goldman Sachs.
+First Boston sat at the top of merger and acquisition league tables in the 1980s, thanks to the team led by Bruce Wasserstein and Joseph Perella, which orchestrated such transactions as the leveraged buyout of Federated Stores, which earned First Boston $200 million in fees, and Texaco's hostile takeover of Getty Oil.
+A 1985 Fortune Magazine article called First Boston "the archetypal deal factory", a year in which it did $60 billion in M&A deals placing it second after Goldman Sachs.
+In 1986, First Boston recorded $100 million in securities trading losses.

 By 1987, M&A advisory work contributed half of First Boston's profit and Wasserstein asked the management committee to divert resources to his unit from bond trading.
 After being rebuffed, Wasserstein and Perella quit and set up their own firm, Wasserstein Perella & Co.

 Credit Suisse acquired a 44% stake in First Boston in 1988.
 The investment bank acquired its shares held by the public and the company was taken private.
 In 1989, the junk bond market collapsed, leaving First Boston unable to redeem hundreds of millions it had lent for the leveraged buyout of Ohio Mattress Company, maker of Sealy mattresses, a deal that became known as "the burning bed".
 Credit Suisse bailed them out and acquired a controlling stake in 1990.
 Although such an arrangement was arguably illegal under the Glass Steagall Act, the Federal Reserve, the U.S. bank regulator, concluded that the integrity of the financial markets was better served by avoiding the bankruptcy of a significant investment bank like First Boston even though it meant a de facto merger of a commercial bank with an investment bank.